karenpayneoregon/unit-test-json/article_1.md

-# About

-Working with Json using [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0)
+# Working with Json using [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0)

 If you have been working with Json data for years most likely the choice library was NewtonSoft.Json installed from [NuGet package](https://www.nuget.org/packages/Newtonsoft.Json/).